BBualdo/kanban-task-manager/README.md

 36. I built `AddTask` modal based on `AddBoard` modal.
 For now user can Add and remove subtasks, change Task's title and description, but none of these changes will affect anything.
 It's time to build it properly.
 37. `AddTask` modal now allows user to Add tasks to `selectedBoard` and to proper column by selecting status from `Dropdown`.
 I had to create new copy of entire board when `Add Task` button is clicked, otherwise strange error occured, like tasks array wasn't array.
 It means that I have to prevent mutating data directly everywhere in my code.
 But I will leave it for future.
 38. Meanwhile I've realised that `AddBoard` modal and `EditBoard` modal are conditionally rendered in 2 places, so setting Redux state to true affected displaying each of them twice.
+39. I've added possibility to change each tasks status, and if so, that task is moved into selected status (column).
+That was a tough one.
+I aslo have to start commenting my code, because I started to lose myself in there...
+[Changing-Status](#changing-status)

 ### Built with